Sara-Tucker/python-notes/django/models.md

 <br>

 - Each model is a class that inherits from the django.db.models.Model class
-- Each db Field of the model represents a database field
+- Each DatabaseField of the model represents a DatabaseField

 #### Creating models:
 ```python